Orange-OpenSource/hurl/docs/manual/hurl.md

 ### --parallel {#parallel}

-(Experimental) Run files in parallel.
+Run files in parallel.

 Each Hurl file is executed in its own worker thread, without sharing anything with the other workers.
 The default run mode is sequential.
+Parallel execution is by default in [`--test`](#test) mode.

 See also [`--jobs`](#jobs).